How to Implement Welcome Email Campaigns

 - Sign off with a real name and a personalised email address

 - Manage lists with segmenting and conditioning to improve results

 - Always follow up on how your email marketing is going – test, test and test again

-If you would like to find out more about a welcome email series, or tools that would help implement such a campaign, feel free to reach out to use via chat, email or phone.
-To login and check out the platform first-hand, sign up for free and start your first welcome email series today.
+Want to find out more about welcome email campaigns, or tools that would help implement such a campaign?
+Reach out to us via chat, email or phone.